GcMAF (Gc Protein derived Macrophage Activating Factor)

 • Endotoxins

-Activity experiments conducted by researchers at the University of Tokushima.
-These test results apply only to our 2nd generation GcMAF.
+Activity testing of New GcMAF was conducted by researchers at the University of Tokushima.
+The following results apply specifically to our New GcMAF (formerly known as 2nd generation GcMAF).

 Research Papers and Presentations